 How can parents support desirable difficulties in their children's homework and study routines?

-Parents can encourage children to test themselves on material after delays rather than simply rereading notes, and to vary practice conditions by mixing different problem types within study sessions.
+Parents can encourage children to test themselves on material after delays rather than simply rereading notes, and to vary practise conditions by mixing different problem types within study sessions.
 They should resist the urge to make learning too comfortable and instead support productive struggle that builds stronger neural connections through effortful retrieval.

 Enduring knowledge remains accessible months or years after initial learning, applies flexibly across different problem types, and connects meaningfully with other concepts in the learner's understanding.
 Unlike rote memorisation that creates fragile, isolated fragments of information, enduring knowledge integrates with existing mental frameworks and transfers readily to new contexts and complex learning environments.